Skip to content

 • Replay Lecture Capture (Panopto): the module's lecture capture recordings

-• Module materials sections: in most cases, weekly sections
+• Module materials sections: in most cases, weekly sections.
+Organise your teaching content within these sections.

 Module information section, Assessment section, Reading List, Panopto folder, Weekly materials sections